What are some examples of successful sonic branding?

 • Why It's Successful:

-• Extreme Simplicity: The rhythmic pattern (four eighth notes followed by a quarter note) is so structurally sound that it is recognizable even when played on different instruments or hummed.
+• Extreme Simplicity: The rhythmic pattern is so structurally sound that it is recognizable even when hummed.

-• Visual-Audio Sync: The sound is perfectly synced with the five dots in the "T" logo, creating a powerful multi-sensory reinforcement of the brand.
+• Visual-Audio Sync: The sound is perfectly synced with the five dots in the "T" logo.

-• Longevity: Created in 1999, it has remained virtually unchanged, building massive brand equity over decades.
+• Longevity: Created in 1999, it has remained virtually unchanged, building massive brand equity.

 Three diverse, smiling individuals (a young woman, a young man, and a teenage boy) are shown side-by-side.
 Golden, abstract hummed sound waves and musical notes emanate from their mouths, representing Colgate's universal, optimistic sonic logo for oral care.